 They Wasted a Perfectly Good Plot: It's never explained why only Inuyasha can follow Kagome through time, which wastes some very interesting plots involving other characters and how they react to the present, especially with very dangerous characters like Naraku becoming a threat in the present rather than the Monster of the Week that occasionally shows up.
 Later justified as it is revealed in the first movie that the tree and the gateway that was made from it, were a sacred tree of time, so being bond to the tree, as well as being in close proximity to it is what allows Kagome and Inuyasha to travel through time.
 It's still a waste of a good idea though

-Too Cool to Live: Inu no Taisho, BIG TIME, the third film shows how much more powerful and wiser than both of his sons, while being entirely Badass as he was at his death thralls to save Inuyasha's mother.
+The Inu no Taisho, the third film shows how much more powerful and wiser than both of his sons, while being entirely Badass as he was at his death thralls to save Inuyasha's mother.
 In his rescue attempt, he had used his two swords to mow down an army of soldiers and omniyoji with ease, revived Izayoi with the third, shot down with arrows and spent his last moments fighting a samurai in a collapsing buying castle.
-And this is after suffering fatal wounds from a powerful lightning spewing dragon demon of the highest caliber that he barely managed to seal away.
+This is after suffering fatal wounds from a powerful lightning spewing dragon demon of the highest caliber that he barely managed to seal away.

 Also Ryuukotsusei is this, being the killer of the aforementioned Inu no Taisho, a genuinely strong demon and was so strong that he had to be killed by his own power.